A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Introduction

 \subsubsection{Paper organization}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:sys_model} describes the system model and problem formulation, together with the training objectives used for model optimization.
-Section~\ref{sec:architecture} presents the WiMAE and ContraWiMAE architectures, detailing the preprocessing steps, encoder and decoder designs, and the integration of contrastive learning.
+Section~\ref{sec:architecture} presents the ContraWiMAE architecture, detailing the preprocessing steps, encoder and decoder designs, and the integration of contrastive learning.
 Section~\ref{sec:sim} outlines the methodology, including dataset generation, pretraining setup, and adaptations for downstream tasks.
+Section~\ref{sec:complexity} includes the analysis of the computational complexity of our method.
 Section~\ref{sec:results} reports and thoroughly analyzes the experimental results, highlighting their implications for wireless representation learning.
 Finally, Section~\ref{sec:conclusion} concludes the paper.